The Filters menu in the toolbar is where filters are created, modified or removed, and imported prompting report filters can be modified.

 The Default Value will be used to filter the data when the Dashboard is first run, before the user has interacted with the tile.
-When the Dashboard is exported, the Default Value is applied to the tiles.
+When the Dashboard is exported as a Chained Report, the Default Value is applied to the tiles.

 The Style tab for Filter tiles is further broken down into three areas: Text, Selector Format and Tile.

 Text contains typical controls for changing the font type, size, color, styling and alignment for the filter control's values.

 Selector Format section contains controls to set the color, horizontal and vertical alignment of the filter's control.
 The Select Format Type dropdown specifies what type of data the filter controls.
 It works similar to the Number tab of the Cell Formatting window in the Report Designer.

 The Tile section is where tile appearance can be changed.
 The settings here override the Canvas Format defaults.